Our Year in Review 2024 is ready for you to engage and respond!

 "Trust is the expression and experience of love." - Larry Yang

-On the job conditions and crises fluctuate and combine to the point educators feel isolated, hopeless, and needing solidarity.
-While teacher turnover remains a steady 5-years-or-less in high poverty public school districts, the science of sustaining gives a clue to one aspect that we can control ourselves - awareness of our own wholeness in the face of adversities and agency to change our reality, together.
+On-the-job conditions and crises fluctuate to the point human service workers feel hopeless and isolated.
+While teacher turnover remains a steady 5-years-or-less in high poverty public school districts, and some surveys show nurses are more emotionally exhausted now than 2021, the science of sustaining community gives a clue to one aspect that we can control ourselves - showing up/witnessing our shared adversities, ritual to return to humanity, and agency to change our reality, together.

 Building Culture through Educators' Strengths